 Then again, there are both friends and strangers near and far, who may be reached both by personal letters and printed matter.
-Here lies a wonderful fruitful field of labor-practically unlimited.
-Mark, too, your privilege of spreading the cheerful meal-not elaborately, but plainly, and such as the humblest might imitate-and calling in, not your friends and rich neighbors, but any of God's children without respect to their earthly condition, who may be blessed by such a season of communion with saints.
+Here lies a wonderful fruitful field of labor--practically unlimited.
+Mark, too, your privilege of spreading the cheerful meal--not elaborately, but plainly, and such as the humblest might imitate--and calling in, not your friends and rich neighbors, but any of God's children without respect to their earthly condition, who may be blessed by such a season of communion with saints.
 And verily, you shall not lose your reward, even in the present life.
-Remember, too, the old proverb which you can apply to advantage in the Lord's service, viz., If you would have friends you must show your service, viz., If you would have friends you must show yourself friendly.
-Teach the little ones too, to enjoy and assist in such hospitality with you; and show them that this is the way, God's way, for us to find real happiness-in blessing and serving each other.
+Remember, too, the old proverb which you can apply to advantage in the Lord's service, viz., If you would have friends you must show yourself friendly.
+Teach the little ones too, to enjoy and assist in such hospitality with you; and show them that this is the way, God's way, for us to find real happiness--in blessing and serving each other.

-On such and all occasions discountenance everything approaching gossip, and show most decidedly that you have neither an ear nor a tongue for any such thing, and make some features of the truth, or of the harvest work, the topic of conversation.
+On such and on all occasions discountenance everything approaching gossip, and show most decidedly that you have neither an ear nor a tongue for any such thing, and make some features of the truth, or of the harvest work, the topic of conversation.